 By: Adeel Malik and Bassem Awadallah

-Adeel Malik is Globe Fellow in the Economies of Muslim Societies at Oxford University.
-Bassem Awadallah, a former finance minister of Jordan, is CEO of Tomoh Advisory.
+Adeel Malik is Globe Fellow in the Economies of Muslim Societies at the University of Oxford.
+Bassem Awadallah is a former Jordanian Minister of Finance and the CEO of Tomoh Advisory.